- General Information from your PV School Nurse

 CRUTCHES, CASTS, SPLINTS AND OTHER ORTHOPEDIC DEVICES: If your child requires one of these devices, we must have documentation from your physician about activity restrictions and permission to use crutches, PE excuses and any other necessary information.
 Students using crutches must be seen by a physician and cleared to return to be in school.
 Students who require crutches may not be able to ride the bus due to safety concerns.

-ILLNESS/ABSENCES: Please contact Mrs. Bufardeci in the PV ATTENDANCE OFFICE in the morning if your child is to be absent and inform us why he/she will not be attending.
+ILLNESS/ABSENCES: Please contact the PV ATTENDANCE OFFICE in the morning if your child is to be absent and inform us why he/she will not be attending.
 If your child has been ill, he/she should be free of fever for 24 hours without administering fever reducing medication before returning to school.

 FLU FACTS/INFORMATION: The flu is a highly contagious viral infection of the respiratory tract.
 Although the flu affects everyone, children tend to get it more often than adults.
 The season for the flu is usually from October to April with most cases occurring between late December and early March.
 The flu is often confused with the common cold, but flu symptoms tend to develop quickly (usually 1 to 4 days after a person is exposed to the flu virus) and are usually more severe than the typical sneezing and stuffiness of a cold.
 Symptoms of the flu may include: